RudraSphere/pineapple-finance/README.md

 # Pineapple Finance: DCA + Diamond Architecture Project

 This project implements a Decentralized Finance (DeFi) application using a Diamond architecture to facilitate Dollar Cost Averaging (DCA) strategies across various ERC-20 tokens.
-The system leverages the Diamond standard (EIP-2535) to provide an efficient, upgradable, and flexible structure.
+The system leverages the Diamond standard (EIP-2535) for flexibility and upgradability, and Uniswap/Quickswap for token swapping and liquidity management.

 ## Overview

 The project integrates multiple facets in a diamond architecture to manage different aspects of DCA strategies:

-- **DCAFacet**: Manages the lifecycle of DCA orders.
+- **DCAFacet**: Manages the lifecycle of DCA orders, including token swaps via Uniswap/Quickswap.
-- **TokenManagementFacet**: Handles interactions with ERC-20 tokens.
+- **TokenManagementFacet**: Handles ERC-20 token interactions.
 - **PriceAggregatorFacet**: Interfaces with price feed oracles to obtain real-time price data.
+- **PriceFeedRegistry**: Maintains mappings of tokens to their price feeds for real-time price retrieval.

 ## Prerequisites